A Comprehensive Overview of the IB Programme

 Regional/Policy Variations

-- Canadian DP graduates achieve better GPAs at university while experiencing lower dropout rates than their non-IB counterparts.
+Canadian DP graduates achieve better GPAs at university while experiencing lower dropout rates than their non-IB counterparts.
 Canadian institutions typically sanction Diploma Programme credits and offer scholarships.
 For example, the University of British Columbia awards up to 30 credits for IB Diploma scores, and both UBC and U of T actively recruit IB Diploma holders.
+See our IB tutoring in Toronto and Vancouver.

-- The DP curriculum is available in more than 900 American high schools, either alongside AP courses or as a substitute.
+The DP curriculum is available in more than 900 American high schools, either alongside AP courses or as a substitute.
 Research shows 82% of DP graduates pursue higher education immediately after graduation (vs. 66% of all students) and enjoy higher retention and graduation rates.
 Many U.S. universities grant college credit, and state systems like Florida and Texas promise significant credit awards or automatic sophomore standing.
+Use our IB credit transfer tool to check credit potential.
+See our IB tutoring in Seattle and California.

 Benefits of the IB Diploma Programme

-- Academic Rigor and University Preparation: IB programs deliver outstanding comprehensive knowledge along with profound academic understanding.
+Academic Rigor and University Preparation: IB programs deliver outstanding comprehensive knowledge along with profound academic understanding.
 Research findings demonstrate that DP students show greater university enrollment rates and higher graduation rates than both national averages and comparable demographic groups.
-University-preferred skills such as critical thinking, research abilities, academic writing proficiency and time management capabilities are central to the program’s objectives.
-It also prevents early overspecialization and fosters versatile learners
+University-preferred skills such as critical thinking, research abilities, academic writing proficiency and time management capabilities are central to the program's objectives.
+It also prevents early overspecialization and fosters versatile learners.
+See how IB/AP helps with college admission.

-- Global Perspective: International-mindedness development along with intercultural understanding and respect remains a fundamental objective.
+Global Perspective: International-mindedness development along with intercultural understanding and respect remains a fundamental objective.
 Engaging with global contexts alongside studying at least two languages in the DP furthers this outcome.
+See our IB English and humanities support.

-- Agency and Lifelong Learning: IB programs teach students to control their educational progress while developing necessary lifelong learning skills and attitudes.
+Agency and Lifelong Learning: IB programs teach students to control their educational progress while developing necessary lifelong learning skills and attitudes.
+Check out our tips for IB students.

-- Research and Writing Skills: As a distinctive element of the curriculum the Extended Essay guides students through the process of developing research questions and performing research for writing an academic paper.
+Research and Writing Skills: As a distinctive element of the curriculum the Extended Essay guides students through the process of developing research questions and performing research for writing an academic paper.
+See our tips for Extended Essay success.

-- Competitive Edge in Admissions: The demanding nature of the IB program helps its students differentiate themselves to universities who see them as capable of managing intensive academic work.
+Competitive Edge in Admissions: The demanding nature of the IB program helps its students differentiate themselves to universities who see them as capable of managing intensive academic work.
+Use our IB credit transfer tool to see credit potential.

-- Lifelong Skills: IB education focuses on independent learning and self-organization which develops reflective thinking and results in effective time management skills and study routines.
+Lifelong Skills: IB education focuses on independent learning and self-organization which develops reflective thinking and results in effective time management skills and study routines.
+Learn strategies to prevent exam anxiety.

 Benefits for Schools